cyschneck/awesome-open-hydrology/awesome.md

 For a project to be awesome, documentation should be awesome.
 Look at our awesome list, we're trying to make this look good and people appreciate it.
 All of this was achieved with good formatting via [Markdown](https://en.wikipedia.org/wiki/Markdown) in the Readme.
 If you really enjoy a project, but find the documentation is weak, that might be a great way to contribute to that project!

-### Readme
+### README
-The readme of the repository should be well formatted and contain the gist of the project, and links all the following points, that ideally should be part of the larger documentation.
+The README of the repository should be well formatted and contain the gist of the project, and links all the following points, that ideally should be part of the larger documentation.

 ### Installation Instructions